Good health habits can allow you to avoid illness and improve your quality of life. The following steps will help you feel better and live better.

 Exercise is a key factor in staying healthy.
 Exercise strengthens the bones, heart, and lungs, tones muscles, improves vitality, relieves depression, and helps you sleep better.

 Cigarette smoking is the main preventable cause of death in the United States.
-One out of every five deaths each year is either directly or indirectly caused by smoking.
+One out of every 5 deaths each year is either directly or indirectly caused by smoking.

 Secondhand cigarette smoke exposure can cause lung cancer in nonsmokers.
 Secondhand smoke is also linked to heart disease.

 It is never too late to quit smoking.
-Talk to your health care provider or nurse about
+Talk to your provider or nurse about

 and that can help you quit.